-Photoshop EPS can maintain both vector and raster information in the same file, and can maintain spot color channels.
+Photoshop EPS can maintain vector and raster information in the same file, and can maintain spot color channels.

-JPEG is a lossy compressed file format that can be used for CMYK, RGB, or grayscale images.
-JPEG does not support transparency.
+JPEG is a lossy compressed file format that does not support transparency.

 Large Document Format, using the extension PSB, is used for images larger than 2 GB (the limit for PSD files); this format supports all Photoshop features including transparency and layers.